Lillee Jean Trueman Stance on Legal Intellectual Property Copyright Protections | Project: Bullyish

 A Proactive Stance on Intellectual Property

 As a professional filmmaker, director, and actress, safeguarding intellectual property is of the utmost importance.
 I have taken a proactive approach to protecting my work, including my films such as The Trapper Trap, Miss Roxie, and Bullyish, as well as my art pieces.
+Above are my original, legitimate copyright papers proving my legal ownership of my films and photographic works.
+Specifically, "Lillee Jean 2019", and my logo on my Site (where my Site policy states pirating will be legally enforced).

 Once you publish your work, you own the work.
 However, I have gone beyond simply publishing my work by securing legitimate copyright registration with the U.S. Copyright Office.
+This formal process provides irrefutable ownership rights and underscores my commitment to defending my creative assets.

 Below, you will notice evident theft on platforms where profits are generated, but not earned by me.
 I gained a purposefully tarnished reputation from these not individuals, but digital media CORPORATIONS, on these platforms (see my article on this).

+Even after submitting the necessary documentation to these platforms to prove copyright ownership and rights for each registered work, the platforms rejected the claims.
 I later discovered that the individual "investigating" the claims was collaborating with those harassing me and was accessing my site from Kuala Lumpur without using a VPN.
 This person was not a lawyer, just a random employee of that site.

+You could even see one small example of a photo pirated from my website, and NOT published anywhere else since the date of theft.
 Not only was my watermark on the lower right side removed, which clearly says Lillee Jean Productions, but the photo also says all rights reserved, suggesting I do not want any of my Content to be stolen.

 The American company that misappropriated this content must be held accountable.
 My films were subsequently pirated by these media agencies, with the aim of damaging my reputation further, and allowing them to profit excessively.
 All because the platforms were biased due to their own personal gain.
 Breaking the law.
 Go figure.